 Annual incentive compensation is generally based on a weighted formula of selected financial targets.
 An individual's annual incentive compensation target under our Management Incentive Compensation Plan or Senior Management Executive Incentive Compensation Plan (which we refer to collectively in this Compensation Discussion and Analysis as the Plans or Bonus Plans), is expressed as a percentage of base salary.
 The incentive compensation opportunity increases with the level of responsibility.
 For fiscal 2015, the target bonus for our CEO was 100% of his base salary rate for the fiscal year, consistent with market median levels for target bonuses for CEOs of other similar companies.
 This target bonus level for Mr. Rosebrough was fixed at the time he first joined the Company and has remained unchanged since that time.
-His bonus was based on performance against full year fiscal 2015 financial objectives, and could range from 0% to 200% of base salary based on actual performance against the established financial objectives.
+His bonus was based on performance against full year fiscal 2015 financial objectives, and could range from 0% to 200% of base salary based on actual performance against the established financial objectives, with the Committee having discretion to reduce (but not increase) Mr. Rosebrough's bonus based upon performance against individual objectives.
 For other named executive officers, target bonus percentages ranged from 50% to 65% of base salary for the fiscal year.
 Messrs.
 Johnson, Pahwa, Tokich and Zangerle's percentages were reflective of or below market median targets for individuals in similar roles.
-Annual incentive payments for each could range from 0% to 200% of target, based on actual performance against the established financial objectives.
+Annual incentive payments for each could range from 0% to 200% of target, based on actual performance against the established financial objectives and individual performance against personal objectives.
 The Consultant's survey data also indicated that the Company's incentive compensation maximum payment opportunities were consistent with market norms.
 Target bonus percentages and incentive compensation caps are reviewed annually by the Committee with the Consultant and compared to the Consultant's survey data.